- Undergraduate Admissions+

 Services & Speakers

 There is a choral service every Sunday in chapel during Oxford Terms at 5.30pm, to which the public are very welcome.
 This is usually Evensong according to the practice of the Book of Common Prayer.
 Preachers are from various religious traditions and standpoints.
-In addition to Sundays, below, there is a Catholic Mass in Chapel on Friday 19th October, 2018 at 6pm.

 All Sunday Services take place at 5.30pm